strongloop/strongloop.com2/_posts/2014-10-21-modular-node-js-express.md

 ## Adding components

 A component is any aspect of a project that can stand alone.
 For example, one component could be dedicated to scheduling cron tasks, another to sending emails, and another to an export tool.
-In terms of data, you could have one component dedicated to all your models or a separate component for each model[[2]](#footnote2 "see footnote"){#footref2.footnote}.
+In terms of data, you could have one component dedicated to all your models or a separate component for each model[[2]](#footnote2 "see footnote").

 We then add our components to the _lib_ directory: